Ricco’s Homepage

 Biography

 Hello!
-I graduated from Cornell University with a major in astronomy with a concentration in astrophysics and a minor in physics.
-I’m very passionate about astrophysics research and pursuing ideas across disciplines.
+I’m very passionate about astrophysics research and pursuing ideas across disciplines, as well as increasing diversity in astronomy.
 In my free time, I like to play piano, bass guitar and chess.
 I’m also an avid reader, enjoying genres from classic literature to science fiction.

 My academic genealogy includes Millikan, Rabi, Sommerfeld, Wilkinson, Oppenheimer, Zwicky, J.J.
 Thomson, Born, Ehrenfest, Pauli, and Weyl.
 My Einstein number is 5 (Battaglia → Bond → Fowler → Zwicky → Einstein).
 Just by association, my genealogy would also include Feynman through Professor Jim Gates.